 We’ve tried several times to get into the spa, but it’s always fully booked.
-However, on this trip, we toured the Hotel Hershey property on Segways.
+However, on this trip, we toured the hotel property on Segways.
 This is a novel way to learn about the hotel complex, while having a lot of fun.
 We particularly enjoyed the opportunity to ride the Segways off-road.

 Lake Tobias Wildlife Park

 One afternoon, we went to the Lake Tobias Wildlife Park, which is a private zoo.
 Since 1965, over 200,000 visitors a summer enjoy seeing the animals from topless school buses.
 As the animals come right up to the buses, visitors feed the animals crackers.
 With over 700 animals from six continents on over 200 acres, this park is large.

 The animals seemed very well cared for and had lots of room roam, although we felt a little sad for the lions out in the Pennsylvania cold.
 For kids, this should be at the top of the list of things to do, but we enjoyed it, too, and took lots of photographs.

 Having lived in New York for many years, we have pretty high expectations for dining but were delighted with the restaurants we tried.
 The Sturges Speakeasy in Harrisburg looks like many other bars all over the city, but serves amazing pub food made from scratch.
 The Harvest restaurant at the Hotel Hershey serves traditional American favorites like fish and chips, burgers, soups and sandwiches – all using locally sourced ingredients.